wheresrhys/keen-query/README.md

 - ascii - prints out an ascii table of the results
 - qo - json representation of the query
 - qs - stringified json representation of the query
+- json - json o the results of the query

 ### JS API
 Take the above queries, replace the `->` with `.` and put quote marks around any parameters and you have the javascript API.

 Alternatively, use the strings above exactly as they are by using `require('keen-query').execute(queryString)`

+#### Utilities

+- KeenQuery.parseFilter(str) - converts a string compatible with the above syntax into a keen filter object

 #### Adding additional outputs
 // TODO